-(a) In this Agreement, "seniority" shall mean the length of continuous service as a regular or continuing employee of the Society.
-For the purposes of calculating length of service, part-time service shall be reduced to its full-time equivalent (FTE).
+(a) In this agreement, "seniority" will mean the length of continuous service as a regular or continuing employee of the Society.
+For the purposes of calculating length of service, part-time service will be reduced to its full-time equivalent (FTE).

-Upon successful completion of probation, an employee's seniority shall be established from the date upon which probation commenced.
+Upon successful completion of probation, an employee's seniority will be established from the date upon which probation commenced.

-- (b) Seniority shall continue to accrue in the following circumstances:
+- (b) Seniority will continue to accrue in the following circumstances:

 - (1) approved exchange program;

 - (2) approved educational leave;

 - (3) jury duty;

 - (4) union leave;

 - (5) pregnancy and parental leave;

 - (6) secondment.